Kenneth Nordtvedt

-Kenneth Leon Nordtvedt Jr.(April 16, 1939–October 9, 2025) was an American physicist.
+Kenneth Leon Nordtvedt Jr. (April 16, 1939 – October 9, 2025) was an American physicist.
 He specialized in research for space agencies, including NASA, and promoted the use of Lunar Laser Ranging experiments to test theories of gravity.
-The Nordtvedt effect, an hypothetical gravitational effect, is named after him.
+The Nordtvedt effect, a hypothetical gravitational effect, is named after him.

 Life

 Nordtvedt graduated from the Massachusetts Institute of Technology (MIT) in 1960 and obtained a PhD from Stanford University in 1964.
 He was a junior fellow in the Harvard Society of Fellows from 1963 to 1965.
 Soon after witnessing the Sputnik spacecraft cross the Boston sky in fall of 1957, he became a part-time student employee for the Mars Probe project at the MIT Instrumentation Lab, and in early 1960s was staff physicist at the same laboratory's project to develop the Apollo program's navigation and guidance system.

 He was a board member and scientific advisor overseeing the joint NASA-ESA Space Test of Equivalence Principle mission.
 In 1986 he was appointed by then President Ronald Reagan to the National Science Board.
 He had support from NASA and the National Science Foundation for much of his research, as well as being a Sloan Fellow.
 His research was the subject of a Wall Street Journal article featured on the front page.

 Nordtvedt was elected to three terms in the Montana state legislature for a six-year period from 1979 to 1984, and there he wrote one of the first inflation indexing reforms of income tax law in the nation.
 He served briefly in 1989 as Director of the Montana Department of Revenue.

 He died on October 9, 2025.